 We develop a theory of endogenous uncertainty where the ability of investors to learn about firm-level fundamentals declines during financial crises.
-At the same time, higher uncertainty reinforces financial distress of firms, giving rise to “belief traps”—a persistent cycle of uncertainty, pessimistic expectations, and financial constraints, through which a temporary shortage of funds can develop into a long-lasting funding problem for firms.
-At the macro-level, belief traps can explain why financial crises can result in long-lasting recessions.
-In our model, financial crises are characterized by high levels of credit misallocation, an increased cross-sectional dispersion of growth rates, endogenously increased pessimism, uncertainty and disagreement among investors, highly volatile asset prices, and high risk premia.
-A calibration of our model to U.S. micro data on investor beliefs explains a considerable fraction of the slow recovery after the 08/09 crisis.
+At the same time, higher uncertainty reinforces financial distress, causing a persistent cycle of uncertainty, pessimistic expectations, and financial constraints.
+Through this channel, a temporary shortage of funds can develop into a long-lasting funding problem for firms.
+Financial crises are characterized by increased credit misallocation, volatile asset prices, high risk premia, an increased cross-sectional dispersion of returns, and high levels of disagreement among forecasters.
+A numerical example suggests that the proposed channel may significantly delay recovery from financial shocks.

 Belief traps; credit crunches; dispersed information; endogenous uncertainty; internal persistence of financial shocks; resource misallocation;